 - letters of recommendation not required

 Candidates applying for a certificate program are not applying for admission to the Graduate School.
-To enter a graduate program at MSU, a candidate formally would apply to the Graduate School and supply any additional information needed: as examples, GPA (3.0 required for graduate-school admission), a standardized graduate-test score (GRE, GMAT, et al.), and evidence of required undergraduate background.
+To enter a graduate program at MSU, a candidate formally would apply to the Graduate School and supply any additional information needed.
 Consult catalog for details.

-Students in their last 12 hours of BA study may apply to register for graduate-level courses (see catalog).
+Students in their last 12 hours of a baccalaureate degree study may apply to register for graduate-level courses (see Early Admission Decision for Graduating Baccalaureate Students).
 Students who receive authorization to do so may apply to transfer up to 6 completed graduate-course hours toward the certificate program.
 However, they first will need formally to apply for and be accepted into the program.